Gailenstorm/CA-660/README.md

 ## FYI

+Monday: Hey Sorën, I'm going to redo the graphs today to optimise for the two column spacing on the paper.

 I'm not sure if the Households.csv file is usable.
 The CSO site doesn't really provide explanation.
 Is that % figure indicating
 % of person's income spent on housing, or is it % of state spending, or something else?
 Also, there's a lot of missing data.
 E.g. I don't trust that 1% for 2015 onwards.